 It’s fair to say that we usually have a lot of home improvement projects on the go.
-Currently we’re plastering and repainting part of our dining room after having bi-fold doors installed, we’re trying to finish off the remaining work in our cellar where we have a new concrete floor, we’re working on installing a new driveway, are planning our decked area in the garden and are xxx.
+Currently we’re plastering and repainting part of our dining room after having bi-fold doors installed, we’re trying to finish off the remaining work in our cellar where we have a new concrete floor, we’re working on installing a new driveway and are planning our decked area in the garden.

 With all of that going on you’d think that there’s no room for more projects, but not being able to resist the allure of tackling something new, we’ve decided to finally give our hallway a much needed makeover.

 We know that it doesn’t look too bad on the photos we share, especially when you consider that this is what it looked like when we moved in!